 For the most up-to-date information regarding our County, please visit ReadySLO.org.
 You can also review information from our Public Health Director here.
 Additional information can also be found by visiting the CDC website.

 The health and safety of our employees is a priority of the County.
-Please see the COVID-19 Employee Guidelines and Safety FAQs.
+Please see the COVID-19 and Safety web page.